AntirWiki/Antir/content/Outlands/Minotaur.md

   - incomplete
   - creature
 ---
-Minotaurs are cow-like beastfolk native to the mountains north of [[Antir]].
+Minotaur are cow-like beastfolk native to the mountains north of [[Antir]].